kjaymiller/kjaymiller/content/pitpodcast-get-real-narrow-scope.md

 00:15:34:

-Basically, you supply a JavaScript package with a Jason Output and you can search that file poor content.
+Basically, you supply a JavaScript package with a JSON Output and you can search that file poor content.

 00:15:46: